jacdevos/jacdevos.github.io/_posts/2016-03-12-essential-software-engineering-reading-list.md

 * Lean, Scrum and XP from the Trenches

 Building the right thing
-User Story Mapping -
+* User Story Mapping -
-Lean Startup - to find out if we are building the right things often needs more than just detailed analysis, we need to experiment, but do it fast so that we don't run out of time/money.
+* Lean Startup - to find out if we are building the right things often needs more than just detailed analysis, we need to experiment, but do it fast so that we don't run out of time/money.

 Building the thing right
-Refactoring - Code is design and design should be evole Continous delivery
+* Refactoring - Code is design and design should be evole
+* Continous delivery
-DDD
+* DDD
-TDD
+* TDD

 People, Teams and Enviroments
-Drive (Daniel Pink)
+* Drive (Daniel Pink)
-The 5 disfunctions of a team
+* The 5 disfunctions of a team

-Other
+Being a professional developer
-The Pragmatic Programmer
+* The Pragmatic Programmer
-Clean Code
+* Clean Code
-Code Complete 2
+* Code Complete 2
-Craftsmanship
+* Craftsmanship

 Other
 Cathederal and the bazaar and The Art of Unix Programming